Hermann Fegelein: Assessment

 Journalist William L. Shirer and historian Ian Kershaw characterise Fegelein as cynical and disreputable; Albert Speer called him "one of the most disgusting people in Hitler's circle".
 Historian Michael D. Miller describes Fegelein as an opportunist who ingratiated himself with Himmler, who in return granted him the best assignments—mostly related to cavalry—and rapid promotion through the ranks.
 The historian Henning Pieper, who studied the period up until March 1942, notes Fegelein's lack of formal training as an officer led to deficiencies in the way the SS Cavalry Brigade was prepared for active service.
-Fegelein repeatedly over-stated the combat readiness of his troops and exaggerated their accomplishments, in Pieper's opinion in order to be seen as a leader worthy of promotion and honours.
+Fegelein repeatedly overstated the combat readiness of his troops and exaggerated their accomplishments, in Pieper's opinion in order to be seen as a leader worthy of promotion and honours.
 Fegelein's faulty analysis of his brigade's readiness led to their use in December 1941 through March 1942 in combat situations for which they were unsuitable and untrained; however, as the military situation was deteriorating, they would eventually have received front-line assignments regardless of their readiness.
 By the end of March 1942, the brigade had suffered casualties of 50 per cent, much higher than army units deployed in the same area.

 Fegelein's parents and his brother Waldemar survived the war.
 Gretl, who inherited some of Eva's valuable jewellery, also survived the war.
 She gave birth to a daughter (named Eva Barbara Fegelein, after her late aunt) on 5 May 1945.
 Eva Fegelein killed herself in April 1971 after her boyfriend died in a car accident.
 Gretl Braun-Fegelein moved to Munich and remarried in 1954.
 She died in 1987, aged 72.